project-chip/matter.js/README.md

 You can use `npm run test` on the root level to run all tests for all packages.

+Special testing using the Chip-Tool-Certification tests is available in the package matter-node.js-examples.
+Please refer to the [README.md](packages/matter-node.js/README.md#chip-tool-certification-testing) in the package for more details.

 ## API documentation

 You can use `npm run build-doc` on the root level to generate the API documentation for all packages in directory doc.